ashesh-0/Disentangle/README.md

 I see that nan on mean/stdev happens specifically on few spatial pixels and not all pixels.
 So, it could make sense to quantify spatially as well.

 I see that with multiscale, there are some predictions which have a negative PSNR.
-That happens for those cases where the target pixels are near zero.
 In this case, the numerator becomes smaller than the average difference between target and prediction pixels.
 Interestingly enough, I don't see these happening for non-multiscale model.

 I'm now trying to skip updates where gradient is inf or nan. tur /home/ubuntu/ashesh/training/disentangle/2206/D3-M3-S0-L0/28